marirodriguesxx/Master-JavaScript-Course/TheoryNotes/Section01.md

-# Section 01 - Theory notes
+# JavaScript Fundamentals Part 1 - Theory notes

 ### What is javascript?
 * javascript is a high-level object-oriented, multi-paradigm programming language